 You can find many VPN services, a simple Google search is enough to find them, from free to cheap to more expensive.
 Often the paid versions start from one month, so if you are only staying a week you might opt for a free one.
 As for me, I always use ExpressVPN because after trying different ones, paid and free, this is what works best for me: I installed it both on my smartphone and my laptop and I haven’t had any issue, it was fast, always working and with a wide range of servers.
 Last time was 12.95$ per one-month subscription but they always have different offers especially if you subscribe for more than one month.
 In case you want to have a working VPN as soon as you arrive, you need to buy it before leaving as sanctions haven’t been lifted yet so you can’t use your credit card while in Iran.

 To chat with your Iranian friends download Telegram, it’s more common than Whatsapp and Viber.

 11. Use public transport

 When visiting Iran, I’ve always found public transport, both extra- and intra-urban, really great.
-While for some off-the-beaten-path provinces and areas you might prefer hiring a taxi, traveling around the most popular tourist cities can be easily done by public transport, either bus or train, that you can book from a local travel agency or buy the ticket directly at the stations.
+While for some off-the-beaten-path provinces and areas you might prefer hiring a taxi, travelling around the most popular tourist cities can be easily done by public transport, either bus or train, that you can book from a local travel agency or buy the ticket directly at the stations.
 If you take the bus, do book a VIP one, the difference in price is small and you will get very comfortable seats and even a meal.
-As I wrote in my post about my experience as a woman traveling in Iran, I often took night buses and trains and they are completely safe with frequent police checks.
+As I wrote in my post about my experience as a woman travelling in Iran, I often took night buses and trains and they are completely safe with frequent police checks.